PlantExpertVQA: A Visual Question Answering Dataset for Benchmarking Vision-Language Models in Plant Science: Acknowledgments

 \section{Acknowledgments}

 We gratefully acknowledge the funding provided by the University Grants Commission of Bangladesh through the University of Dhaka during the fiscal year 2023-2024.
+We also acknowledge the University of Dhaka for providing the Article Processing Charge (APC) for this publication.
 We extend our sincere gratitude to the botanists from the Department of Botany, University of Dhaka for their invaluable support in conducting the expert review.
 Their contributions significantly enhanced the clinical accuracy and reliability of the question–answer validation process in the dataset.
-We would also like to acknowledge Wasique Ahmed for his assistance with the graphical illustrations featured in this manuscript.
+We would also like to acknowledge Ahnaf Tahmid Manan for his assistance with the graphical illustrations featured in this manuscript.